CW3E/MET-tools/Grid-Stat/README.md

 calculated by subtracting the simulation accumulation variables for rain at t=valid time and t=valid_time-24_hours.

-The wrfout_to_cf.ncl script is called on a loop in the execution of the run_wrfout_cf.sh script included in this directory.
+The wrfout_to_cf.ncl script is called in a loop in the execution of the run_wrfout_cf.sh script included in this directory.
 The run_wrfout_cf.sh script will run through a range of valid date times for zero hours and a range of forecast hours for each valid zero hour to produce cf-compliant accumulation files.
 This